sybrew/the-seo-framework/readme.txt

 	* **Improved:**
 		/
 		* TODO
-		* The plugin can now downgrade its database version to the currently installed version.
+		* The plugin can now downgrade its database version to the currently installed version automatically.
 This makes sure necessary future upgrade procedures are reinstated when you choose to downgrade (for any reason).
+			* Since TSF v3.0.6 this happens when the user saved the options, but this could lead to inconsistent behavior on WordPress Multisite installations.
+		* We removed a lot of redundant code (like option upgrade checks), which have long been superseded by better standards.
 	* **Changed:**
 		/
 		* TSF now requires WordPress 4.6, from WordPress 4.4.